apollo

 How does the drug interact with 6Ipzocin 30 mg Injection 1 ml:

-Taking Amobarbital with 6Ipzocin 30 mg Injection 1 ml can increase the risk of severe side effects.
+Co-administration of 6Ipzocin 30 mg Injection 1 ml with chlordiazepoxide can increase the risk of side effects like decreased breathing rate, irregular heart rhythms, or problems with movement and memory.

 How to manage the interaction: